jupyterhub/jupyterlab-hub/README.md

 [JupyterHub](https://github.com/jupyterhub/jupyterhub).

 This adds a "Hub" menu to JupyterLab that allows a user to log out of JupyterHub or access their JupyterHub control panel.
-This follows the JupyterLab 0.20 and greater extension system where an extension is just an npm package, not wrapped in a Python package.
+This follows the JupyterLab extension system where an extension is just an npm package, not wrapped in a Python package.

 ## Prerequisites